Cloudmeru/Metatrader-5-MCP-UI/PROMOTION.md

 ```

 Features:
-- 💬 Chat with DeepSeek AI about your trading data
+- 💬 Chat with DeepSeek AI about your market data
 - 📊 Real-time MT5 charts and indicators
 - 🔮 Prophet forecasting & XGBoost ML signals
 - 🔌 REST API for integration